roger-borges/recaf-cloud-provisioner/README.md

 ## Releases

-You can view the latest releases here: https://github.com/roger-borges/recaf-cloud-provisioner/releases
+You can view the latest releases here: [Recaf Cloud Provisioner releases](https://github.com/roger-borges/recaf-cloud-provisioner/releases)

 Mac and Windows are supported.

 ## Technical Details

-This application is written in Electron with Angular 6, and about a million other libraries.
+This application is written in Electron with Angular 6, and about a million other libraries:

+- Angular v6.1.2
+- Electron v2.0.7
+- Electron Builder v20.28.1
+- Angular CLI
+- Angular Material
+- Angular FlexBox
+- AWS-SDK